OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/fa/website.md

 ---
 title: website
-description: This page provides documentation on how to fetch a company's website from yfinance using a stock ticker symbol.
+description: "This page provides documentation on how to fetch a company's website" from yfinance using a stock ticker symbol.
 keywords:
 - yfinance